pygame/pygame/docs/reST/ref/display.rst

    .. versionadded:: 2.0.0 ``SCALED``

-   By setting the ``vsync`` parameter to True, it is possible to get a display with vertical sync, but you are not guaranteed to get one.
+   By setting the ``vsync`` parameter to 1, it is possible to get a display with vertical sync, but you are not guaranteed to get one.
 The request only works at all for calls to ``set_mode()`` with the ``pygame.OPENGL`` or ``pygame.SCALED`` flags set, and is still not guaranteed even with one of